qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 When judging on other people's decisions, people often just see visible downsides and don't see it's a tradeoff that avoids larger downsides.

+**Agenda-setting theory**: what media pay attention to can influence people's attention, then influence people's opinions.

 ### Familiarity bias

 People prefer familiar things.
 One reason is the availability bias.
 Another reason is that people self-justifys their previous attention and dedication.
 This is highly related to availability bias.